Adeline-Chew/Zombies-And-Braaaains/design-docs/Design rationale .md

 ### **Crafting Weapons**

 #### **Design choice**
-1. Create two different classes, ‘ZombieMace` and `ZombieClub` classes, which represent the weapons where the player crafted from Zombies fallen limbs.
+1. Create two different classes, `ZombieMace` and `ZombieClub` classes, which represent the weapons where the player crafted from Zombies fallen limbs.
 1. `ZombieMace` and `ZombieClub` classes extend from `WeaponItem` class, the constructor remains mostly unchanged.
 1. Inside `Player` playTurn method, loop through the items in inventory.
 If limbs object exist, remove the simple clubs, and add crafted club/mace into the inventory.